Exhibition Series "Discoveries"

 How can we treat the planet responsibly?
 Can we save valuable resources and conserve them for future generations?
 How can sustainability be incorporated into our everyday lives?
 The exhibition took up these questions and showed the contribution made by scientific research to answering them.
 The exhibition, like the Lindau Nobel Laureate Meeting – which is also organised by the Council and Foundation of Nobel Laureate Meetings – wanted to awaken an interest in science and research among young people.
 But unlike the meeting, where up-and-coming scientists meet Nobel Laureates, the “Discoveries” exhibition was deliberately aimed at the general public.

 The “Discoveries” exhibition was a three-year project.
 Each year, the focus of the exhibition was on a different area of sustainability research.
-In 2010, the spotlight was on “Energy”, and in 2011 visitors very invited to explore the many factes of the topic “Health”.
+In 2010, the spotlight was on “Energy”, and in 2011 visitors were invited to explore the many facets of the topic “Health”.
 The first exhibition dealt in detail with the sustainable treatment of the planet’s most important resource: water.

 The series of exhibitions was funded largely by the Federal Ministry of Education and Research, which provided the infrastructure for the project.
-Federal Minister Annette Schavan took on the role of patron.
-The exhibition “Discoveries” was also part of the “Research Expedition Germany”, an initiative in the Science Year 2009, which is promoting dialogue between the general public and the scientific community throughout Germany.
-Like the exhibition, its objective is to interest young people in particular in scientific research.
+The former Federal Minister Annette Schavan took on the role of patron.
+The exhibition “Discoveries” was also part of the “Research Expedition Germany”, an initiative in the Science Year 2009, which promotes dialogue between the general public and the scientific community throughout Germany.
+Like the exhibition, its objective is to interest young people particularly in scientific research.

 "Discoveries 2011: Health"